LabhouseMobile/audio_app_landing/content/markdown/tmp/tos.md

-   2. The Licence for the use of the Services through the Platform is a non-transferable licence for the use of this Platform on any compatible device the User possesses or controls, in accordance with what is permitted in the regulations established in these Terms of Use.
+   2. The License for the use of the Services through the Platform is a non-transferable licence for the use of this Platform on any compatible device the User possesses or controls, in accordance with what is permitted in the regulations established in these Terms of Use.